yiisoft/yii2/docs/guide/structure-views.md

 ## Rendering Views

-You can render views in [controllers](structure-controllers.md), [widgets](structure-widgets.md), or any other places.
-There are different view rendering methods provided by different classes.
-However, they share the similar method signature as follows,
+You can render views in [controllers](structure-controllers.md), [widgets](structure-widgets.md), or any other places by calling view rendering methods.
+These methods share a similar signature shown as follows,

 ```
 /**
  * @param string $view view name or file path, depending on the actual rendering method
- * @param array $params the parameters to be pushed into the view
+ * @param array $params the data to be passed to the view
+ * @return string rendering result
  */
 methodName($view, $params = [])
 ```

-### Passing Data to Views

-As you can see, the first parameter specifies which view to be rendered.
-We will describe more about it in the [Named Views](#named-views) subsection.
-The second parameter specifies what data should be "pushed" into the view and made accessible there.
-When the rendering method renders a view, it will "extract" the `$params` array so that each keyed array element is turned into a variable of the same name in the view.
-For example, if `$params` is `['a' => 1, 'b' => 2]`, in the view you will be able to access variable `$a` and `$b` whose values are 1 and 2, respectively.

 ### Rendering in Controllers

-Within [controllers](structure-controllers.md), you may call the following controller methods to render views.
+Within [controllers](structure-controllers.md), you may call the following controller methods to render views:

 * [[yii\base\Controller::render()|render()]]: renders a [named view](#named-views) and applies a [layout](#layouts)
   to the rendering result.
 * [[yii\base\Controller::renderPartial()|renderPartial()]]: renders a [named view](#named-views) without any layout.
+* [[yii\web\Controller::renderAjax()|renderAjax()]]: renders a [named view](#named-views) without any layout,
+  and injects all registered JS/CSS scripts and files.
+It is usually used in response to AJAX Web requests.
 * [[yii\base\Controller::renderFile()|renderFile()]]: renders a view specified in terms of a view file path or [alias](concept-aliases.md).